Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Observational Data and Method

 Radio data for our sample are taken from the LOFAR Two-meter Sky Survey (LoTSS) DR2, described by \cite{shimwell2022LOFAR}.
 LoTSS is a wide-area radio survey operating at 144 MHz, with a sensitivity of 71 $\mu$Jy $\textrm{beam}^{-1}$.
 The second data release provides a catalogue of nearly 4.5 million sources at 6 arcsec resolution, covering 27 per cent of the northern sky, observing nearly an order of magnitude more sources than DR1.
 There is also excellent multi-wavelength coverage across the observing area of LoTSS, including significant overlap with SDSS DR17.

-To obtain a combined radio and rest-frame ultraviolet catalogue, we cross-match the SDSS sample from \cite{temple2023} with LoTSS DR2.
+To obtain a combined radio and rest-frame ultraviolet catalogue, we cross-match the SDSS sample from \cite{temple2023} with the value-added LoTSS DR2 source catalogue described by \cite{hardcastle}, using the positions of the established optical counterparts of the radio sources.
 We first identified the subset of the quasar catalogue lying within the sky coverage of LoTSS DR2, an exercise which reduces the sample from 186 303 sources to 108 167.
 The sky coverage of the two datasets and the subsequently trimmed SDSS catalogue can be seen in Fig. \ref{fig:sky}.
 We then cross-matched the two catalogues with a 1 arcsec error radius.
-The cross-matching resulted in 15\,255 radio detected quasars, spanning a luminosity range of $L_{\textrm{144}} \approx 10^{24- 29}$ W\,Hz$^{-1}$, with a radio detection fraction of 15 per cent, which is similar to the results of \cite{rankine2021}, who cross-matched the LoTSS DR1 sample with SDSS DR14, and found an overall detection fraction of 16 per cent.
+The cross-matching resulted in 15\,255 radio detected quasars, with a radio detection fraction of 15 per cent, which is similar to the results of \cite{rankine2021}, who cross-matched the LoTSS DR1 sample \citep{dr1} with SDSS DR14, and found an overall detection fraction of 16 per cent.
+The luminosities of the quasars in our sample spans a range of $L_{\textrm{144}} \approx 10^{24- 29}$ W\,Hz$^{-1}$.